binkley/kotlin-rover/README.md

 An actual Mars Rover would need to handle these sensibly, and they are not, in fact, simple problems.
 Consider other programmed hardware, such as a
 pacemaker: How to stay alive when there is malformed software input?

+Honestly I would prefer a solution in [APL](http://archive.vector.org.uk/art10011550), extremely well-suited to the task.
+For the golf version of this problem, APL is ideal.
+However, I was unable to find a workable text editor on Mac OS X for the language, not to mention keyboard.

 ---